 Today teff has passed beyond the traditional cuisine of Ethiopia.
 It finds place in many health-friendly recipes for breads, pancakes, cereals, snacks, and many other similar products, especially for gluten-intolerant individuals who crave these kinds of foods.

 Some culinary experts advise “dry cooking” teff for 6-7 minutes, with 1 cup of teff in 1 cup of water, then cover it for 5 minutes.
 Other chefs like Robin Asbell recommend cooking teff for 20 minutes if you want to enjoy a creamier result Her proportions are 3 cups water and 1 cup teff.
-Check out below for some delicious teff recipes.
+Check out below for some delicious teff recipes that can prove to you the value of this wholesome flour.